 You can seek help with any specific study-related issue.
-You will work with a Peer Writing Assistants (PWAs) to explore useful strategies that you can apply to your studies.
-In an initial consultation a PWA might read a sample of your written work, and then discuss ways to improve it with you.
-They may then either refer you to other Learning Centre programs, or suggest a further consultation.
+You will work with an Academic Learning Facilitator (ALF) to explore useful strategies that you can apply to your studies.
+In an initial consultation an ALF might read a sample of your written work, and then discuss ways to improve it with you.
+They may then either refer you to other workshops or suggest a further consultation.

-Peer Writing Assistants can't necessarily read and comment on entire assignments, but they will try and cover as much as possible in a 50-minute time frame.
+ALF's can't necessarily read and comment on entire assignments, but they will try and cover as much as possible in the allocated time frame.

-How many consultations can I attend each semester?
+How many consultations can I attend each term?

-- Due to the high demand for consultations, all students will be limited to 1 appointment per week and 5 consultations per semester.
+- Due to the high demand for consultations, all students will be limited to 1 appointment per week and 3 consultations per term.

-- Students may book Learning Centre consultations for the current week and one week in advance.
-Further appointments are made after these consultations if the PWA recommends it.
+- Students may book consultations for the current week and one week in advance.

 - Consultation bookings are NOT transferable.
 Appointments made under a particular student ID must be attended by that student ONLY.

 Preparing for your consultation